return42/sphkerneldoc/linux_src_doc/lib/timerqueue_c.rst

 Description
 -----------

 Adds the timer node to the timerqueue, sorted by the node's expires value.
+Returns true if the newly added timer is the first expiring timer in the queue.

 .. _`timerqueue_del`: